 For those already active in the environment and social justice movement - Eco-shout belongs to you, it is your tool.
 Use it to promote your events and campaigns, get people involved and get your message out.
 Find out how to promote your campaign.

 Eco-shout belongs to the grassroots community and can become as powerful as we want to make it.
 Imagine if everyone who cared about people and the planet, if every environment and social justice group, told their friends and members about Eco-shout.
-We'd become our own peak organisation with a booming voice for people and the plant.
+We'd become our own peak organisation with a booming voice for people and the planet.
 Want to be part of growing a movement?
 Come on then.

 Sarah Day founded Eco-shout in 2004 because she didn't want to work for evil and no one could tell her what to do with herself.
 After ten years working in community development, including a three year stint managing Australia's only community owned self-managed building, she now spends her time writing and webbing for environment and social justice groups, communing with wildlife, frolicking in nature and campaigning - with particular but not exclusive love - for the protection of Australia's wildlife and old growth forests.

 Kath Angus has been working in youth and environmental organisations since before she even finished her philosophy degree - starting with Live and Learn (an organisation that supports environmental and community projects in the Asia Pacific) and Beyond Zero Emissions (who everybody knows).
 Now she does the same thing, but a lot more philosophically.
 In her spare time Kath contributes to community campaigns on climate change, stands between trees and bulldozers in the Central Highlands and tries to surf (not in the Central Highlands, in the sea).
 Kath aspires to be a professional contrarian and an unprofessional surfer.